giovannipollo/meta-ppg-sensor/README.md

-## ASSIGNMENT LINUX ON RASPBERRY PI3B+
+# ASSIGNMENT LINUX ON RASPBERRY PI3B+

-I tested the program on a raspberry pi 3B+.
+## Starting condition

 The starting condition is to have the Linux machine/virtual machine ready to build a kernel module with the command bitbake.

-If everything is correct, in the *poky* folder (located in the home directory), we should have, among other things, a folder named *meta-example*.
+## Cloning the repository

+To repository must be cloned in the `/poky` folder.

 Inside the latter, we should have another folder called *recipes-examples*.
 We have to copy/move  the two folder, nomi delle cartelle, inside recipies-examples.
 If we want to use the terminal, we can use the follwing command: